davidbaines/ebible_code/README.md

 Blank lines in the Bible text file indicate that the verse is empty in the source Bible.
 This might be because it hasn't yet been translated and published.

 ### Verse Ranges
-If a source Bible contained a verse range, with the text of several verses grouped together, then all of the verse text from the verse range will be found in the Bible text file on the line corresponding to the first verse in the verse range.
+Verse ranges occur when several verses grouped together.
+This happens when translators find it more natural to combine the ideas of several verses or where a verse-by-verse translation is difficult.
+The text of all the verses in the verse range will be found in the Bible text file on the line corresponding to the first verse of the range.
 For each additional verse in the verse range, the token '&lt;range&gt;' will be found on the corresponding line of the Bible text file.
 For example, if a source Bible contained Gen. 1:1-3 as a verse range, then the first 3 lines of its Bible text file will appear as follows:

     ...verse range text...
     <range>